LukeZHar/T1A3-Terminal_application/README.md

 ## Code Style Guide
 - Code Style PEP 8 - Style guide for Python Code
     - [Link to PEP 8 Reference website](https://peps.python.org/pep-0008/)

+## Project Overview
+This terminal application allows you to create and manage flashcards through the command line and then quiz yourself on the questions you provided.

+### Summary of code and files
+- 'flashcards.py':
+    - Defines classes 'Flashcard', 'Deck', and 'DeckManager' for managing flashcards and decks.
+    - 'DeckManager' includes methods for creating and deleting, saving, loading decks, and running a quiz.
+    - Includes error handling for file operations.

+- 'main.py':
+    - Contains the main loop for the interface, allowing you to interact with the flashcard system
+    - Handles creating, deleteing, selecting decks, adding/viewing flashcards, and running the quiz
+    - Ensures error handling for unexpected issues.

+- 'test_flashcard.py':
+    -  Contains tests for the 'Deck' and 'DeckManager' classes using pytest

+- 'decks.json'
+    - A JSON file containing data for decks and flashcards

+- 'requirements.txt':
+    - Lists dependecies required by the application

+- 'run_app.sh':
+    - A shell script for running the application, including activating the virtual environment if it exists

 ## Features and Functions
 ### Deck Management